 Which poses the question.
 What makes a wedding cake so expensive?

 Wedding cakes made by a fully licenced, expert in their field cake designer are not going to come cheap.
 They have spent years honing their craft and it is likely their sole income.
-They take the cake planning stress away and you know that on one of the most important days of your life, the most expensive cake you are likely to every buy is going to be blooming fabulous.
+They take the cake planning stress away and you know that on one of the most important days of your life, the most expensive cake you are likely to ever buy is going to be blooming fabulous.

 You will find there are big differences when it comes to pricing, so hopefully I can give a bit of a background as to why it can vary so massively in the cake world and also which could be the best option for you both.